Organic farm takes a break to build up soil fertility

 “We are still commodity producers, but it’s my wish to stop this in the future,” he says.

-Wheat and oats yields have more than halved with the switch to organic production, but variable input costs have shrunk to just seed, and have given him an added advantage for cashflows while earning him organic premium prices.
+Wheat and oats yields have more than halved with the switch to organic production, but variable input costs have shrunk to just seed, and have given him an added advantage for cashflows while earning him organic premiums.

 His soil organic matter levels have risen from 3.8-4.2% to an impressive 8.7-9.2%.

-The organic move also had an immediate effect on his work-life balance through the busy spring and early summer months across the farm, helped by dropping most of his previous contract farming work.
+The organic move also brought an immediate improvement to Tim’s work-life balance as previous busy spring and early summer months had a reduced workload.
+He also dropped most of his previous contract farming work.

 “Before we changed, we farmed 3,500 acres (1,400ha) of cereals and from April to October in the nice weather I was sitting on a tractor, while my friends had barbecues and enjoyed family life,” he says.